Executive Office of the President of the United States: Organization

-The president had the power to reorganize the Executive Office due to the 1949 Reorganization Act which gave the president considerable discretion, until 1983 when it was renewed due to President Reagan's administration allegedly encountering "disloyalty and obstruction".
+The president has the power to reorganize the EOP under the 1949 Reorganization Act, which gave the president considerable discretion.
+The law was renewed in 1983, after President Reagan's administration allegedly encountered "disloyalty and obstruction" in the ranks of EOP personnel.

-The chief of staff is the head of the Executive Office and can therefore ultimately decide what the president needs to deal with personally and what can be dealt with by other staff.
+The chief of staff is the head of the Executive Office of the President and can therefore ultimately decide what the president needs to deal with personally and what can be dealt with by other staff.

-Senior staff within the Executive Office of the President have the title Assistant to the President, second-level staff have the title Deputy Assistant to the President, and third-level staff have the title Special Assistant to the President.
+Senior staff within the Executive Office of the President have the rank of assistant to the president, second-level staff are deputy assistant to the president, and third-level staff are special assistant to the president.

-The core White House staff appointments, and most Executive Office officials generally, are not required to be confirmed by the U.S. Senate, although there are a handful of exceptions (e.g., the director of the Office of Management and Budget, the chair of the Council of Economic Advisers, and the United States Trade Representative).
+The core White House staff appointments—and most EOP officials generally—are not required to be confirmed by the U.S. Senate, although there are a handful of exceptions (e.g., the director of the Office of Management and Budget, the chair of the Council of Economic Advisers, and the United States trade representative).

+Assistants to the President

 The information in the following table is current as of January 20, 2025.
 Only principal executives are listed; for subordinate officers, see individual office pages.